pantheon-systems/pantheon-advanced-page-cache/readme.txt

 For sites wanting fine-grained control over how their responses are represented in their edge cache, Pantheon Advanced Page Cache is the golden ticket.
 Here's a high-level overview of how the plugin works:

-1. When a response is generated, the plugin uses surrogate keys to "tag" the response with identifers for the data used in the response.
+1. When a response is generated, the plugin uses surrogate keys based on WordPress' main `WP_Query` object to "tag" the response with identifers for the data used in the response.
+See the "Adding Custom Keys" section for including your own surrogate keys.
 2. When WordPress data is modified, the plugin triggers a purge request for the data's corresponding surrogate keys.

 Because of its surrogate key technology, Pantheon Advanced Page Cache empowers WordPress sites with a significantly more accurate cache purge mechanism, and generally higher cache hit rate.
 It even works with the WordPress REST API.